-One of the most important things you should do as a small company owner is to practice bookkeeping.
+One of the most important things you should do as a small business owner is to practice bookkeeping.

-Many of the world’s successful business entrepreneurs attribute a portion of their success to meticulous record keeping.
-They keep track of every spending and deposit that the company makes.
-This helps cut down on high costs and lessen the cost of doing business.
+Many of the world’s successful business entrepreneurs attribute a portion of their success to meticulous record-keeping.
+They keep track of every expense and deposit that the company makes.
+This helps cut down on high costs and lower the cost of doing business.
 On the other hand, having strong financial records makes it less probable to pay taxes on money that isn’t income.

 Here’s a detailed breakdown of 12 important bookkeeping tips for small businesses.